-The 1949 wake and burial of Felix Longoria, fallen World War II (WWII) soldier, occasioned a media frenzy.
-Dr. Hector P. Garcia of Corpus Christi, Texas and newly elected Texas Senator, Lyndon B. Johnson, accused former WWII medic, Thomas W. Kennedy, owner of Three Rivers, Texas Funeral Home for one week, of egregious racial discrimination.
-Alleged by Garcia, Kennedy refused a wake and burial for Longoria to Beatrice Longoria, widow of Felix, because her fallen soldier husband and she were Mexican Americans.
+The 1949 wake and burial of Felix Longoria, fallen World War II soldier, occasioned a media frenzy.
+Dr. Hector P. Garcia of Corpus Christi, Texas and Lyndon Johnson, newly elected Texas Senator, accused former WWII medic, Thomas W. Kennedy, owner of Three Rivers, Texas Funeral Home for one week, of egregious racial discrimination.
+Alleged by Garcia, Kennedy refused a wake and burial for Felix Longoria to Beatrice Longoria, widow of Felix, because her fallen soldier husband and she were Mexican Americans.

-Since 1949, media sources continue support for the view against Kennedy also indicting the town.
+Since 1949, media sources continue support against Kennedy also indicting the town.
 Historical inquiry requires balance and objectivity previously denied historians and critical thinkers regarding this event.
 The purpose of this website is to bring that balance and objectivity to the Felix Longoria story.

-On this site, primary and secondary sources reveal information most often ignored, suppressed, or denigrated by popular and even educational media.
+Primary and secondary sources on this site reveal information most often ignored, suppressed, or denigrated by popular and even educational media.
 Begun in 2010, this website is continually updated with primary documents, primary and secondary witnesses, including cultural and period information which can lead to open-minded, unprejudicial conclusions.

-Regarding Longoria's interment, in Texas House Resolution 68, the 51st Texas House of Representatives instructed the Speaker of the House to "appoint a committee composed of five members of this House empowering such committee with authority to subpoena witnesses and administer oath and take evidence and that the committee be instructed to do all things necessary to find and report back to this House the truth in this controversy not later than March 1, 1949, to the end that justice may be done.
+Regarding Longoria's interment, in Texas House Resolution 68, the 51st Texas House of Representatives instructed the Speaker of the House to "appoint a committee composed of five members of this House empowering such committee with authority to subpoena witnesses and administer oath and take evidence and that the committee be instructed to do all things necessary to find and report back to this House the truth in this controversy not later than March 1, 1949, to the end that justice may be done."